PRINCE2 methodology - processes

 - When decisions are taken?

-The PRINCE2 processes are where the principles and themes within the methodology get applied.
-Processes within the PRINCE2 methodology equate to ‘Process Groups’ in the PMBOK Guide®.
+are where the principles and themes within the methodology get applied.
+Processes within the PRINCE2 methodology equate to ‘Process Groups’ in the PMBOK Guide®

 The project manager plans the firm foundations for the management and control of the project.
 He/she develops a project initiation documentation (PID) for project board approval.
 (Equates to the Project Management Plan in the PMBOK Guide®).
-It answers detailed questions about: why, what, when, who, how much, what if?
+It answers detailed questions about: why, what, when, who, how much, what if?4.
+Controlling a stage

 The project manager manages risks and issues day by day, assigns and checks work done by teams.
-He/she reports progress to the project board at regular intervals, escalates exceptions and takes corrective actions if needed.
+He/she reports progress to the project board at regular intervals, escalates exceptions and takes corrective actions if needed.5.
+Managing product delivery

-The project manager plans the next stage and reports progress of the stage about to finish.
+The project manager plans the next stage and reports progress of the stage about to finish.7.
+Closing a project

 The project manager checks whether users ‘accept’ the project's products.
 If so, hands products over to the customer.
 Reports lessons learned and the achievements of the project.
 Recommends closure to the project board.
 Closes and archives all project documentation.